 Figure 7.
-Evolution of the tension (left) and the forcing frequency $f_1$ (right) in the experiment with a mobile upper end.
+Evolution of the tension (left) and the forcing frequency f_1 (right) in the experiment with a mobile upper end.

 The same scenario was also studied by using the simulator.
-Besides the parameters of Tables 1 and 4, we imposed the boundary condition given in Eq.
+Besides the parameters in Tables 1 and 4, we imposed the boundary condition given in Eq.
 (70) and set N = 2.
-We started the analysis at a very low forcing frequency and, for the initial condition, we used the procedure explained in Sec.
+We started the analysis at a very low forcing frequency, and, for the initial condition, we used the procedure explained in Sect.
 5.1.
 System (61) was then integrated numerically until the helix exhibited regular oscillations.
-The output tension at s = 0 was then post-processed to identify its maxima ( $T{max}$ ) in the long term (once the transient phase died out).
-Afterwards, the value of $f_1$ was increased and the full process was repeated but now using as initial condition the state of the helix at the end of the previous simulation.
+The output tension at s = 0 was then post-processed to identify its maxima (T{max}) in the long term (once the transient phase died out).
+Afterwards, the value of f_1 was increased, and the full process was repeated but now using as initial condition the state of the helix at the end of the previous simulation.